Child protection publications

 Guidelines on establishing the urgency of CSA examinations

-RCPCH and FFLM have published flowcharts which seek to aid forensic physicians and paediatricians when deciding when to examine both a pre and post-pubertal child in cases of suspected sexual offences.
+Flowcharts published by RCPCH and FFLM have published, which seek to aid forensic physicians and paediatricians when deciding when to examine both a pre and post-pubertal child in cases of suspected sexual offences.
 This guidance should help paediatricians when considering if to examine out of hours or whether to wait until the following day.

-RCPCH and FFLM have agreed an updated statement in relation to paediatric forensic examinations in relation to possible child sexual abuse.
+Updated statement published RCPCH and FFLM about paediatric forensic examinations in relation to possible child sexual abuse.

 Safeguarding 2012: views from the frontline